All the Way... A Decade of Song: Background

-After ten years of standing in the spotlight, Celine Dion decided to go on vacation.
+After 10 years of constant recording, touring, and global promotion, Dion announced that she would take an extended break from the music industry.
 "I'm looking forward to having no schedule, no pressure, to not caring about whether it's raining or not, just visiting with family and friends, cooking at home, trying to seriously have a child.
-I want no pressure for a while," she said.
-Before Dion embarked on her two-year respite from the music industry beginning 1 January 2000, she prepared All the Way...
-A Decade of Song to cap a ten-year period in which she had sold over 100 million records worldwide.
-In the 1990s, Dion transformed herself from a regional Canadian success into one of the world's most successful pop artists.
-In that time, she released six English-language albums, from 1990's Unison to All the Way...
-A Decade of Song, and six newly recorded French albums, picking up numerous awards, including five Grammys.
+I want no pressure for a while," she said in 1999.
+Before beginning her two‑year hiatus on 1 January 2000, Dion and her team assembled All the Way...
+A Decade of Song as a retrospective celebration of her achievements throughout the 1990s—a decade in which she sold over 100 million albums worldwide.

+During this period, Dion evolved from a rising Canadian vocalist into one of the world's most successful and recognizable pop artists.
+Between 1990 and 1999, she released six English‑language studio albums—from Unison (1990) to All the Way...
+A Decade of Song—as well as six newly recorded French‑language albums.
+Her output earned her numerous accolades, including five Grammy Awards, and established her as one of the defining voices of the decade.

-The process of putting together All the Way...
-A Decade of Song was laborious for all involved, from balancing the number of hits and new songs to ensuring that each of the latest tracks showed a new side of Dion.
-"We had hourly conversations, back and forth, about what the combination should be," said John Doelp, the album's co-executive producer.
-He added, "We wanted to make sure we had some new sounds and that we were able to go to new places".
-Co-executive producer Vito Luprano added: "The first idea was to record three new songs, then Dion said, 'Let's go for five,' her lucky number.
+The creation of All the Way...
+A Decade of Song was a meticulous process.
+The team faced the challenge of balancing Dion's most iconic hits with a meaningful selection of new material that would offer listeners something fresh.
+"We had hourly conversations, back and forth, about what the combination should be," recalled John Doelp, the album's co‑executive producer.
+"We wanted to make sure we had some new sounds and that we were able to go to new places."
+Co‑executive producer Vito Luprano added that the project grew organically: "The first idea was to record three new songs, then Dion said, 'Let's go for five,' her lucky number.
 But we had so many great songs coming in that we ended up recording nine.
-Out of that, we decided to go with seven".
+Out of that, we decided to go with seven."

+The resulting album blended Dion's most celebrated hits with new recordings crafted by some of the era's most influential producers, serving both as a capstone to her record‑breaking decade and as a final major release before her temporary retreat from the spotlight.